 I get it.
 There is always so much to do and there are so many pulls on our time and attention and energy, but if we’re not careful, we can start to take our business for granted and neglect the important things.
 As in all relationships, our relationship with our business and our money and our customers needs to be nurtured and attended to ALL THE TIME or it will suffer.
 Protecting what we already have means closing the door on Neglect’s smug little face.

 Neglect wants you to think it’s okay not to review your financial statements because that’s what your accountant or bookkeeper is paid to do.
 Neglect wants you to think new customers are sexy and seductive unlike your boring old customers at home.
 Neglect whispers oh so sweetly in your ear about expansion and growth and new-ness that your body tingles at the thought… But what Neglect fails to confide while slowly courting your business brain is how potentially deflating and expensive and fruitless all of his advice could be!
 (Who put Neglect on your Board of Advisors anyway?)

-When I sat down and regularly started reviewing my costs and P&Ls, my profit almost literally exploded.
-Because I am committed to keeping existing clients and Members happy, they are great brand ambassadors.
-And because I treat my suppliers and partners like equals, I get priority service in return.
+When I sat down and regularly started reviewing my costs and P&Ls, my profits almost literally exploded.
+Because I am committed to keeping my existing clients happy, they are great brand ambassadors who stay with me for years.
+And due to the focus I put on treating my suppliers like equals and partners, I get priority service in return.

-All of these things took time and effort, sure, but it is time and effort invested, not spent, in protecting what I have.
-I front-loaded the hard work of building a business, getting customers, establishing great service, finding reliable suppliers, and building relationships and consistently told Neglect to hit the road.
+All of these things took time and effort, sure, but it is time and effort invested, not spent, in protecting what I already have.
+I front-loaded the hard work of building a business, getting customers, establishing great service delivery mechanisms, finding reliable suppliers, and building relationships and consistently told Neglect to hit the road.

 Less sometimes really is more.
-Protecting what you already have is often the best and smartest thing to do.
+And protecting what you already have is often the best, smartest, and easiest thing to do.